Hofstede's cultural dimensions theory: Applications of the model

-Importance of cultural-difference awareness

-Instead of the convergence phenomena experts expected with information technology proliferation (the "global village culture"), cultural differences are still significant today and diversity has tended to increase.
-So, in order to be able to have respectful cross-cultural relations, we have to be aware of these cultural differences.

-With this model, Geert Hofstede shed light on these differences.
-The tool can be used to give a general overview and an approximate understanding of other cultures, what to expect from them and how to behave towards groups from other countries.

 Practical applications of theory

 Geert Hofstede is perhaps the best known sociologist of culture and anthropologist in the context of applications for understanding international business.
 Many articles and research papers refer to his publications, with over 26,000 citations to his 2001 book Culture's Consequences: Comparing Values, Behaviors, Institutions and Organizations Across Nations (which is an updated version of his first publication).
 The five dimensions model is widely used in many domains of human social life, and particularly in the field of business.
 Practical applications were developed almost immediately.

 International communication

 In business it is commonly agreed that communication is one of the primary concerns.
 So, for professionals who work internationally; people who interact daily with other people from different countries within their company or with other companies abroad; Hofstede's model gives insights into other cultures.
 In fact, cross-cultural communication requires being aware of cultural differences because what may be considered perfectly acceptable and natural in one country, can be confusing or even offensive in another.
 All the levels in communication are affected by cultural dimensions: verbals (words and language itself), non-verbals (body language, gestures) and etiquette do's and don'ts (clothing, gift-giving, dining, customs and protocol).
 This is also valid for written communication, as explained in William Wardrobe's essay Beyond Hofstede: Cultural applications for communication with Latin American Businesses.